 There are also regular taxis, which people often hire as a ‘car and driver/guide’ on a daily basis for around 2500 Baht, depending on where you wish to go.
 They will also take you from Ao Nang to the airport for 600 Baht, to Krabi Town for 500 Baht and to Phuket for around 2500 Baht.
 Prices for many other destinations can be seen on the board outside Haagen-Dazs on the Beach Road.

 If you’re planning a day out at sea, the traditional wooden longtail boats found on all mainland beaches are your best option for independent island hopping.
 There are also frequent ‘taxi boats’ running from Ao Nang to Ton Sai and Railay Beach.
-These wait until they have enough passengers (in theory 6, but in high season they usually hold out for 10 or more) to depart.
-Buy coupons for the boats at the booths on either corner of the beach road.
+These wait until they have enough passengers (in theory 6 – 8, but they usually hold out for 10 or more) to depart.
+Buy coupons for the boats at the longtail boat ticket booths on either corner of the beach road in Ao Nang.

 Prices for trips are fixed by the boatmen’s club (i.e. are not able to be bargained down) and displayed on a board outside the ticket office.
 The prices are the same all year round and children under 12 travel free: